GoogleCloudPlatform/gcp-service-broker/docs/customization.md

 ### Google Bigtable Custom Plans

-Generate custom plans for Google Bigtable..
+Generate custom plans for Google Bigtable.
 To specify a custom plan manually, create the plan as JSON in a JSON array and store it in the environment variable: <tt>BIGTABLE_CUSTOM_PLANS</tt>.

 For example: